ezinkow/workout-tracker/README.md

 ## About This Project:

-This was a homework assignment as part of the Northwestern Coding Bootcamp to build an application where a user can input workouts on a daily basis, enter new, update, or continue past workouts, and log the exercise.
+This is an application where a user can input workouts on a daily basis, enter new, update, or continue past workouts, and log the exercise.

 This was built with MongoDB, Mongoose, express, node, Heroku, Javascript, HTML and CRUD methods.